 As the third pick in the 2001 draft, Pau Gasol was drafted by the Hawks and immediately traded to Memphis.
 He started off well and got the Rookie of the Year award behind an impressive season.
 After a few first-round exits in the playoffs, it became clear that Pau had to change teams to maximize his talent.

-So on February 1, 2008, the Grizzlies traded Pau Gasol and a 2010 second-round pick for Kwame Brown, Javaris Crittenton, Aaron Mckie, the rights to Marc Gasol, and a 2008 and 2010 first-round picks.
+So on February 1, 2008, the Grizzlies traded Pau Gasol and a 2010 second-round pick for Kwame Brown, Javaris Crittenton, Aaron Mckie, the rights to Marc Gasol, and their ’08 and ’10 first-round picks.
 The moment it happened the trade ruffled a lot of feathers.
 Jerry West, a Lakers legend, traded an amazing player for Kwame Brown and a few late 1st rounders???
 Hell, even Phil Jackson thought it was impossible.

 Many players don’t file their retirement paperwork for years after they stop playing.
 The CBA rules at the time allowed the Lakers to sign him and include him in the trade just to make the numbers work.
 But McKie wasn’t too enthusiastic about leaving his position with the 76ers.
 Then he found out there’s $750.000 with his name on it if he did.